top of page

 Tuberculosis

 Saracatinib is a kinase inhibitor that is being explored as a host-immunomodulatory drug to shorten the treatment duration of drug sensitive and drug resistant TB.
-The project is in collaboration with ICGEB New Delhi and is funded by BIRAC.
+The project is in collaboration with ICGEB New Delhi and is funded by BIRAC India.

 Novel Series (Tuberculosis)